openstack/nova-specs/specs/kilo/implemented/virt-driver-cpu-pinning.rst

 The compute host already has a notion of CPU sockets which are reserved for execution of base operating system services.
-This facility will be preserved unchanged. ie dedicated CPU guests will only be placed on CPUs which are not marked as reserved for the base OS.
+This facility will be preserved unchanged, i.e. dedicated CPU guests will only be placed on CPUs which are not marked as reserved for the base OS.

 Alternatives